 Appendix P - Post Construction Stormwater Management Plan

 Notice of Preparation of Draft EIR / Scoping Meeting on July 23rd

 General Plan Amendment Application (GPA 2017-2)

-The City Council, at their meeting of September 27, 2017, considered a request from NUWI Camarillo, LLC, for referral to amend the General Plan Land Use Element to re-designate 30 acres from the current Quasi-Public land use designation to Low-Medium Density Residential (10 dwelling units per acre maximum) with the remaining 152 acres of the Camarillo Springs golf course property to remain as Quasi-Public for golf course use.
+The City Council, at their meeting of September 27, 2017, referred a General Plan Amendment request for futher study from NUWI Camarillo, LLC, to amend the General Plan Land Use Element on 30 acres from the current Quasi-Public land use designation to Low-Medium Density Residential (10 dwelling units per acre maximum) with the remaining 152 acres of the Camarillo Springs golf course property to remain as Quasi-Public for golf course use.
 The proposal would provide for up to 300 age restricted (55+ only) residential units.